StevenJL/rucamat/README.md

 # Rucamat
-#### Ruby Class and Module Analysis Tool
+#### Ruby Class, Module, and Methods Catalog and Analysis Tool (Work in Progress)

 Command Line Tool to catalog, search, and analyze all the classes, modules, and methods in your Ruby project.
+Supports options such as:

+1) Find all modules, classes, methods which contain a search query (great for debugging, refactoring, etc.)
+2) Specify the directories to look in (defaults to Ruby project root)
+3) Specify classes, modules to analyze.
+4) Sort results by alphabetical order, or "size" defined as number of lines.

 ## Installation